-There is a paucity of evidence concerning the use of Mersilene® in the context of cervical cerclage and the nature of the suture used is often determined by the surgeon's personal preference.
+There is a paucity of evidence concerning the use of a braided tape (Mersilene®) in the context of cervical cerclage and the nature of the suture used is often determined by the surgeon's personal preference.
 Some surgeons opt to use a non-braided monofilament sutures for cerclage.
-Conversely detractors suggest that monofilament sutures are not as strong and can potentially traumatise the cervix at insertion.
+Conversely detractors suggest that monofilament sutures are not as strong and can potentially traumatise the cervix at insertion and removal.
 However, these claims are not substantiated by any scientific or clinical evidence.

-With its braided nature Mersilene® is proposed to stimulate a chronic inflammatory response and the suture becomes encapsulated.
-This means that after the securing knot is cut, the lack of fibroblast infiltration results in the easy withdrawal of the suture from the cervical tissue 14, 15.
+A braided tape such as Mersilene[®] tape is proposed to stimulate a chronic inflammatory response and the suture becomes encapsulated.
+This means that after the securing knot is cut, the lack of fibroblast infiltration results in the easy withdrawal of the suture from the cervical tissue^{14, 15}.

-However, there is some evidence that Mersilene® also has pronounced capillary and absorbent properties and so may act as a wick.
+However, there is some evidence that a braided tape also has pronounced capillary and absorbent properties and so may act as a wick.
 This wick may provide an environment where bacteria can grow and a route by which they can migrate and enter the uterus where they may cause a chronic infective state and stimulate early labour.
 This suspected wicking is prompting many specialists to move towards the adoption of monofilament sutures.

 However, some surgeons claim that non-braided sutures are not as strong as braided sutures and increase cervical trauma at insertion.
 Type I (single strand) material does not set up a chronic immune response, and at removal has been found to be incorporated tightly into its surrounding tissue.
 That this material has been assimilated can make it extremely difficult to remove without causing significant tearing and damage.
-Obstetricians and other non-urogynaecology specialists have little experience with meshes or tapes so would not have been aware of the potential for the Mersilene® tape to contribute to premature delivery.
+Obstetricians and other non-urogynaecology specialists have little experience with meshes or tapes so would not have been aware of the potential for a braided tape to contribute to premature delivery.